 Return to the city via bus Nr 29, which will stop near the new building of the Slovak National Theatre.
 Transfer to bus Nr 90 here or take a ship from the nearby personal port and go to the Danubiana Meulensteen Art Museum in Čunovo.
 This world-class gallery is located on a beautiful peninsula in the middle of the Danube.
 Top off your pleasantly-spent day in the Cabaret Red Cat or Nu Spirit Bar.

-On your final day, thanks to Bratislava CARD you get the free touristic Malokarpatský Express bus, you can easily reach the Červený Kameň Castle.
+On your final day, thanks to Bratislava CARD you get the free entrance to the Červený Kameň Castle in the region.
 Its vast cellars enable you to cool off after a whirlwind of sightseeing.
 On your way back, stop at the Little Carpathian Museum in the picturesque vineyard town of Pezinok.
 Not only will you see the largest collection of wine presses in central Europe, but you can even try your hand at bottling wine or simply taste the delicious local brew.